Paulton Rovers F.C.: Stadium

-Paulton Rovers play their home games at The First 4 Pools Stadium, Winterfield Road, Paulton, Bristol, BS39 7RF where they have played for over 50 years.
+Paulton Rovers play their home games at The Athletic Stadium, Winterfield Road, Paulton, Bristol, BS39 7RF where they have played for over 50 years.

 Previous grounds include Chapel Field, the Cricket Ground, and the Recreation Ground.

 The ground as it is now began to take shape in 1967, when the club bought an old RAF hut and re-erected it on the ground.
 Plans were drawn up to obtain a mortgage to fund the building of bigger premises, which included a skittle alley.
 To achieve this necessitated rotating the pitch through 90 degrees to its present position and relocating the clubhouse.

 A new changing room block was built in 1972 and the clubhouse has been extended several times to include two large function rooms as well as a substantial bar area.
 In 2004 a second stand was and terracing covered on two sides, along with training facilities which include a floodlit court and two mini soccer pitches for youth football.

+Colours

+The club originally wore blue and white shirts.
+It has worn maroon and white since at least the Second World War.